Sexual assault: Economic effects

 Due to rape or sexual assault, or the threat of, there are many resulting impacts on income and commerce at the macro level.
 Excluding child abuse, each rape or sexual assault costs $5,100 in tangible losses (lost productivity, medical and mental health care, police/fire services, and property damage) and $81,400 in lost quality of life.
-This issue has been addressed in the Supreme Court.
+This issue has been addressed in the U.S. Supreme Court.
 In his dissenting opinion of the U.S. Supreme Court case U.S. v.
 Morrison, Justice Souter explained that 75% of women never go to the movies alone at night and nearly 50% will not ride public transportation out of fear of rape or sexual assault.
 It also stated that less than 1% of victims collect damages and 50% of women lose their jobs or quit after the trauma.
 The court ruled in U.S. v.
 Morrison that Congress did not have the authority to enact part of the Violence Against Women Act because it did not have a direct impact on commerce.
 The Commerce Clause of Article I Section VII of the U.S. Constitution gives authority and jurisdiction to the Federal government in matters of interstate commerce.
 As a result, the victim was unable to sue her attacker in Federal Court.

 Sexual assault also has adverse economic effects for survivors on the micro level.
 For instance, survivors of sexual assault often require time off from work and face increased rates of unemployment.
 Survivors of rape by an intimate partner lose an average of $69 per day due to unpaid time off from work.
 Sexual assault is also associated with numerous negative employment consequences, including unpaid time off, diminished work performance, job loss, and inability to work, all of which can lead to lower earnings for survivors.
 The ability to test backlogged sexual assault kits and have the results uploaded into CODIS is cost effective in terms of reducing the costs associated with sexual assaults' by spending the money on testing evidence.